femmerling/EmeraldBox/readme.md

         flask/bin/python db_tools.py -n <Model Name> <field name>:<field type>--<field length (optional)>

+Afterwards run:

+        flask/bin/python db_tools.py -m

+Your database will then be migrated and create the tables in the database.

 if you have an empty model, the new database will be created.
 If you are adding a new model run the following after the -n function is executed:

         flask/bin/python db_tools.py -m